lovell/farmhash/README.md

 Node.js implementation of Google's [FarmHash](https://code.google.com/p/farmhash/) family of very fast hash functions.

 FarmHash is the successor to CityHash.
 Functions in the FarmHash family are not suitable for cryptography.

-As V8 does not natively support 64 bit unsigned integers this module returns hash values as String objects.
+As the V8 JavaScript engine only natively supports 32-bit unsigned integers, the 64-bit methods return String objects instead of Numbers and the 128-bit methods are not implemented.

-Compiled and tested with Node.js v0.10 (stable) and v0.11 (unstable).
+This module has been compiled and tested with Node.js v0.10.x (stable) and v0.11.x (unstable).

 ## Installation